vuejs/vue-cli/docs/guide/deployment.md

 3. Create a `.dockerignore` file in the root of your project

-    Setting up the `.dockerignore` file correctly prevents `node_modules` and any intermediate build artifacts from being copied to the image which can cause issues during building.
+    Setting up the `.dockerignore` file prevents `node_modules` and any intermediate build artifacts from being copied to the image which can cause issues during building.

     ```gitignore
     **/node_modules